polaris64/syswall/README.md

 syswall also collects statistics about the handled syscalls and is able to produce a report after the child process finishes execution.

+For more information about what syswall does, what is planned, and why, please see [this blog post on my website](https://www.polaris64.net/blog/programming/2019/syswall-a-firewall-for-syscalls)

 ## Current progress
 syswall is a very early prototype and as such only a small amount of the planned functionality is currently implemented.